Learning to Love Failure

 Let’s rewrite the narrative around failing.

+Failure is necessary.
 Failure is how we learn, grow, and evolve.

 Failure teaches us a better way.